synasapmob/documentation/seo.md

 ## Entity SEO

-in general **entity** is maybe anything term in content as **adverb** above image shows that **entity** has the same "subject" and inside has more than a concept you can [learn more](https://www.infront.com/blog/the-ultimate-guide-to-entity-seo-an-introduction-to-entity-based-seo)
+in general **entity** is maybe anything term in content as **adverb** below image shows that **entity** has the same "subject" and inside has more than a concept you can [learn more](https://www.infront.com/blog/the-ultimate-guide-to-entity-seo-an-introduction-to-entity-based-seo)

 ![image](https://github.com/synasapmob/documentation/assets/42969529/57e100f3-fb54-4170-8ac4-c4dd1a35bb9b)